esripdx/coffeetime.io/README.md

 # coffeetime.io

-Simple two-page site for Coffee Time app from Esri PDX R&D
+Simple two-page site for the CoffeeTime app from Esri PDX.

 ## Contents